 His attorney general, former New York prosecutor Thomas E. Dewey, is groomed to take over in 1948.
 Secretary of State Arthur Vandenberg struggles to balance the internationalist and isolationist elements in the Republican Party by maintaining equidistance from Britain and Japan.

 Willkie’s presidency sets off a building boom in America’s major cities, especially New York.
 Work is underway to drain the Hudson River.
 Chester B. Price’s colossal Civic Center is going up in Lower Manhattan.
+A Majestic Hotel designed by Hugh Ferriss graces Central Park.
 John Larkin and the Metropolitan Life Insurance Company are competing to build the tallest tower in the world.

 After the frivolous styles of the 20s, fashion finds a new middle ground in the 1930s.
 Dresses and skirts are longer, moving from below the knee in the early thirties to ankle-length by the end of the decade.
 Bohemian women, like German actress Marlene Dietrich, wear trousers.
 Fashion designer Elsa Schiaparelli has popularized the use of plastic zippers in women’s clothes.